CarlosSprekelsen/CameraRecorder/mediamtx-camera-service/docs/roadmap.md

 ## Quality and Control Point Overview

-This roadmap enforces a strict quality pipeline to guarantee architectural compliance, implementation rigor, and auditability. **Progression through each phase is controlled by explicit IV&V (Independent Verification & Validation) “control points.”** No Epic or Story may advance until all required IV&V gates are fully passed and evidence of implementation is present in both code and documentation.
+This roadmap enforces a strict quality pipeline to guarantee architectural compliance, implementation rigor, and auditability. **Progression through each phase is controlled by explicit IV&V (Independent Verification & Validation) "control points."** No Epic or Story may advance until all required IV&V gates are fully passed and evidence of implementation is present in both code and documentation.

 **The high-level flow is:**